mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 Highlights of the standard library include:

-- bufio\
+- `bufio`\
-  This implements buffered I/O with `Reader` and `Writer` types.
+  This provides functions to perform buffered I/O using the types `Reader` and `Writer`.\
-  The `Scanner` type splits input into lines and words.
+  It also provides a `Scanner` type that splits input into lines and words.
-- builtin\
+- `builtin`\
   This not a real package, just a place to document builtin constants, variables, types, and functions.
+- `container/heap`\
+  This implements a kind of tree data structure.
-- container.list\
+- `container/list`\
   This implements doubly linked lists.
+- `container/ring`\
+  This implements circular lists.
-- database/sql\
+- `database/sql`\
   This defines interfaces implemented by relational database-specific drivers.
   For example, there are drivers for MySQL and PostgreSQL.
-- encoding\
+- `encoding`\
-  This defines interfaces for reading and writing various data formats such as csv, json, and xml.
+  This defines interfaces for reading and writing various data formats such as CSV, JSON, and XML.
-- errors\
+- `errors`\
-  This defines the `New` function for creating `error` structs with a string description and a method to get those strings from an `error` struct.
+  This provides the `New` function that creates `error` values that have a string description and a method named `Error` to retrieve the description.
-- flag\
+- `flag`\
-  This implements command-line flag parsing.
+  This provides flag parsing for command-line applications.
-- fmt\
+- `fmt`\
+  This provides functions for formatted I/O.
-  This implements formatted I/O similar to C's `printf` and `scanf`.
+  Many of its functions are similar to C's `printf` and `scanf`.
+  The next section describes this package in more detail.
-- go\
+- `go`\
-  The sub-packages implement all the standard go tooling such as source file parsing to ASTs and code formatting.
+  The sub-packages of this package implement all the standard go tooling such as source file parsing to ASTs and code formatting.
-- html\
+- `html`\
-  This implements functions to parse and create HTML.
+  This provides functions to parse and create HTML.
-- image\
+- `image`\
-  This implements functions to parse (decode) and create (encode) images in the GIF, JPEG, and PNG formats.
+  This provides functions to parse (decode) and create (encode) images in the GIF, JPEG, and PNG formats.
-- io\
+- `io`\
-  This implements functions to read and write buffers and files.
+  This provides functions to read and write buffers and files.
-  The function `io.Copy` copies from a writer to a reader.
+  The function `io.Copy` copies data from a writer to a reader.
-- log\
+- `log`\
-  This implements simple logging.
+  This provides simple logging.
-- math\
+- `math`\
-  This implements many math functions.
+  This provides many math functions.
-- mime\
+- `mime`\
-  This encodes and decodes multimedia formats.
+  This provides functions to encode and decode multimedia formats.
-- net\
+- `net`\
-  This implements network I/O including TCP and UDP.
+  This provides functions that perform network I/O including TCP and UDP.
-- net/http\
+- `net/http`\
-  This implements functions to send and listen for HTTP and HTTPS requests.
+  This provides functions to send and listen for HTTP and HTTPS requests.
-- os\
+- `os`\
   This provides access to operating system functionality like that provided by UNIX shell commands.
   It defines the `File` type which supports opening, reading, writing, and closing files.
-  It exposes the constants `PathSeparator` ('/' on UNIX) and `PathListSeparator` (':' on UNIX).
+  It defines the constants `PathSeparator` ('/' on UNIX) and `PathListSeparator` (':' on UNIX).
   It provides the function `os.Exit(status)` that exits the process with a given status.
-- os/exec\
+- `os/exec`\
-  This runs external (operating system) commands.
+  This provides functions that run external (operating system) commands.
-- path\
+- `path`\
-  This implements functions for working with UNIX-style file paths and URLs.
+  This provides functions that work with UNIX-style file paths and URLs.
-- reflect\
+- `reflect`\
-  This implements reflection to work with types determined at run-time.
+  This provides types and functions that support using reflection to work with types determined at run-time.
+- `regexp`\
+  This provides functions that perform regular expression searches.
-- sort\
+- `sort`\
-  This implements functions for sorting slices and other collections.
+  This provides functions that sort slices and other collections.
-- strconv\
+- `strconv`\
-  This implements conversions to and from string representations of primitive types.
+  This provides conversions to and from string representations of primitive types.
   For example, `strconv.Atoi` converts a `string` to an `int` and `strconv.Itoa` converts an `int` to a `string`.
-- strings\
+- `strings`\
-  This implements many functions on strings including `Contains`, `HasPrefix`, `HasSuffix`, `Index`, `Join`, `Repeat`, `Split`, `ToLower`, `ToTitle`, `ToUpper`, and `Trim` It also defines the `Builder`, `Reader`, and `Replacer` types.
+  This provides many functions that operate on strings including `Contains`, `HasPrefix`, `HasSuffix`, `Index`, `Join`, `Repeat`, `Split`, `ToLower`, `ToTitle`, `ToUpper`, and `Trim` It also defines the `Builder`, `Reader`, and `Replacer` types.
-- sync\
+- `sync`\
   This provides synchronization primitives such as mutual exclusion locks.
-  Often code will use channels and `select` instead.
+  Often code will use channels and `select` instead to achieve this.
-- testing\
+- `testing`\
-  This supports automated tests run by `go test`.
+  This provides functions and types that support automated tests run by `go test`.
-  The `quick` sub-package implements fuzz testing.
+  The sub-package `quick` implements fuzz testing.
-- text\
+- `text`\
-  This provides functions for parsing text, writing tabbed columns, and data-driven templates.
+  This provides functions that parse text, write tabbed columns, and support data-driven templates.
-- time\
+- `time`\
-  This provides functions to measure and display time and dates.
+  This provides functions that measure and display time and dates.
-- unicode\
+- `unicode`\
-  This provides functions for working with and testing Unicode characters.
+  This provides functions that work with and test Unicode characters.

-In addition to the standard library, also see "sub-repositories" that are part of the Go project, but maintained outside the main repository.
+In addition to the standard library, also see the "sub-repositories" that are part of the Go project, but maintained outside the main repository.

 ### `fmt` Standard Library